We enable people to share their stories, participate in open debates, and build communities.

 On January 9, 2015, the Canadian Minister of Foreign Affairs announced further funding for the Munk School of Global Affairs to develop the Digital Public Square.
 This funding would support the expansion of the projects in Iran in time for the Majlis parliamentary elections in February 2016, as well as the launch of the aswat.me platform on issues women face in the middle east, and the creation of hygiene.digitalpublicsquare.com, an interactive, and easy-to-use guide for staying safer online.

-Since 2016, the Digital Public Square has been actively working to support citizen education in China, launching What’s in the Bun? to help tackle food safety issues in the country, with support from the US Department of State.
+Since 2016, the Digital Public Square has been actively working to support citizen education in China, launching What’s in the Bun? to help tackle food safety issues in the country, and new programming focused on creating digital space to increase public knowledge on labour rights.

 Want to know more?